mayadata-io/oep-e2e/testplan/docs/director/teaming/TC-Team-RoleChange-Negative.md

 - Login as pauser1
   - Change pouser1 as project admin (self), then project owner
 - Login as pmuser1
-  - Change pouser1 as project member (self), then to project owner, then to project admin
+  - Change pouser1 as project member (self), then to project owner, then to project admin, then to project readonly
 - Login as pruser1
   - Change pouser1 as project readonly (self), then to project owner, then to project admin, then to project member